 Thank you for visiting our website!
 Please take some time to familiarize yourself with the blog.
 I have tried to add many pieces of important information regarding our class.
 Please leave a comment and let me know what you think.
 If there is something you would like to me to add, please let me know.
 This blog is a work in progress:-) I look forward to working with all of you.
 My contact e-mail is firstname.lastname@example.org

-Our story for the week is The Rainbow Fish by Marcus Pfister.
-The students will be bringing home their souvenir bits today.
-Once again, you have the option to type your child’s response (and leave it in the comment area of this blog post).
-If you choose to submit the homework via blog, just send back the homework sheet and write “blog” on it so I know it was completed.
+This week’s book is Becoming a Butterfly.
+This is a non-fiction/informational book.
+Unlike the ones in the past, the students just need to share some facts they learned from the book.
+You may use the link below to submit your child’s response.
+If you do choose to submit the homework via blog, just send back the homework sheet and write “blog” on it so I know it was completed.
 Please make sure the post is submitted by the time school starts tomorrow.
-If you have any questions, please let me know:-)
+If you have any questions, let me know:-)